Virtual Support Services

 - Friday, 10 a.m.–1 p.m.

-The Highline College Bookstore physical location is closed through the summer, but welcomes online orders.
+The Highline College Bookstore physical location is closed fall quarter, but welcomes online orders.

-- We are encouraging students to take advantage of the online bookstore and home delivery.
-Shipping is free.
+- We are encouraging students to take advantage of the online bookstore and home delivery

 - Students who receive funding from an agency to cover books and supplies can also purchase online by selecting the payment form of Student Voucher.